Family of Dominique Clayton file wrongful death lawsuit - The Oxford Eagle

 Attorney Carlos Moore filed a wrongful death lawsuit with the US District Court for the Northern Division of Mississippi against the City of Oxford, Oxford police Chief Jeff McCutchen and former Oxford police officer Matthew Kinne.

-Attorney James Bryant with the Cochran Firm out of Los Angeles, California and Michael Carr with Carr Law Firm out of Cleveland are serving as co-counsel with Moore in the lawsuit.
+Attorney James Bryant with the Cochran Law Firm out of Los Angeles, California and Michael Carr with Carr Law Firm out of Cleveland are serving as co-counsel with Moore in the lawsuit.

-Kinne plead guilty to capital murder in the homicide of Clayton, who was found dead in her bedroom on May 19, 2019 after being shot once in the head while she slept.
-As part of the plea agreement, Kinne was sentence to serve life in the Mississippi State Penitentiary without the possibility of parole.
+Kinne pled guilty to capital murder in the homicide of Clayton, who was found dead in her bedroom on May 19, 2019 after being shot once in the head while she slept.
+As part of the plea agreement, Kinne was sentenced to serve life in the Mississippi State Penitentiary without the possibility of parole.
 Now, the Clayton family wants Kinne to pay, financially.

 The lawsuit claims that Clayton’s 4th and 14th Amendment rights were violated by the City of Oxford, OPD and Kinne.
-The suit continues to alleged that Kinne admitted he was performing a welfare check on Clayton after the two got into an argument earlier in the night.
+The suit continues to allege that Kinne admitted he was performing a welfare check on Clayton after the two got into an argument earlier in the night.

 During the plea hearing at the Union County Courthouse, it was revealed Clayton and Kinne, who was married, had been having a relationship that had gone on for many months.